Jake Burger Player Props: White Sox vs. Marlins

-After going 0-for-4 in his most recent game, Jake Burger and the Chicago White Sox face the Miami Marlins (who will hand the ball to Eury Perez) at 8:10 PM ET on Friday.
+On Saturday, Jake Burger (.276 batting average in his past 10 games, with a double, three home runs, a walk and seven RBI) and the Chicago White Sox play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Yankees.
+In his previous game he had a hitless performance (0-for-4) against the Marlins.

 Jake Burger Game Info & Props vs. the Marlins